 Copeland serves as the Spartans' recruiting coordinator, in addition to focusing on guard development.
 She will also assist with opponent scouts and game preparation.

-In her first season as recruiting coordinator, she helped generate a top-25 class (ranked No. 21 nationally by ESPN's Hoopgurlz) for the Spartans.
+In her first three seasons as recruiting coordinator, Copeland has helped increase the talent level of the Spartan roster.
+This season, Michigan State will welcome another strong crop, including Michigan's Miss Basketball Lexi Gussert.
+In her second season, MSU signed Tori Jankoska, who was named a high school All-American, Michigan's Miss Basketball and Michigan's Gatorade Player of the Year.
+In her first year at MSU, Copeland helped generate a top-25 class (ranked No. 21 nationally by ESPN's Hoopgurlz) for the Spartans.
 Included in the incoming class of 2012 were two top-100 players - No. 28 Branndais Agee and No. 99 Aerial Powers.

 Copeland spent the previous three seasons as an assistant coach at Bradley, where she was responsible for scouting and recruiting, along with developing the Braves' backcourt.
 During her tenure, Bradley posted the most wins in program history with 21 in 2008-09, and followed that up by tying the school record with 12 conference wins and advanced to its first postseason appearance (Women's Basketball Invitational) in 2009-10.